numbas/editor/docs/jme-reference.rst

     Convert ``x`` to a string.

+    When converting a :data:`expression` value to a string, you can give a list of :ref:`display options <jme-display-options>` as a second argument, either as a comma-separated string or a list of strings.

     **Definitions**:
         * :data:`number` → :data:`string` - rendered using the ``plain-en`` :ref:`notation style <number-notation>`.
         * :data:`integer` → :data:`string`